26fe/jsonstat.py/docs/notebooks/istat_unemployment.rst

-Print some info of one dataset contained into the above jsonstat collection
+Print some info of the only dataset contained into the above jsonstat collection

 .. code:: python